doctrine/DoctrineBundle/UPGRADE-2.9.md

 Due to changes and deprecations on `doctrine/dbal` 3.6+ we introduced a new option to configure a Schema manager factory.

-Not setting this option is deprecated and won't work with the upcoming DBAL 4 anymore.

-To fix this deprecation you need to configure an instance of `Doctrine\DBAL\Schema\DefaultSchemaManagerFactory` (or possibly a custom implementation that suits your needs).
+On DBAL 3 the default factory is an instance of `Doctrine\DBAL\Schema\LegacySchemaManagerFactory`.
+For the upcoming DBAL 4 release the default will change to `Doctrine\DBAL\Schema\DefaultSchemaManagerFactory`.

+To prepare for DBAL 4 and fix DBAL related deprecations we recommend changing the configuration to use the new factory.

 Before:
 ```yaml